On this page:

 Principals’ responsibilities in these areas include:

-• attending and/or providing access to relevant staff to participate in SMP workshops – conducted once every 5 years after schools accept their Rolling Facilities Evaluation (RFE) condition assessment reports (CAR)
+- attending and/or providing access to relevant staff to participate in School Maintenance Plan workshops – conducted once every 5 years after schools accept their Condition Assessment Report following their Rolling Facilities Evaluation

-• attending and/or providing access to relevant staff to participate in AMP phase 1 for capital works, if an announcement is made
+- attending and/or providing access to relevant staff to participate in Asset Management Planning phase 1 for Capital works, if an announcement is made

 School councils